RahulP5/RahulP5/README.md

 ## I'm a Embeded Developer
-- 🔭 I’m currently working on a UDS and CC2
+- 🔭 I’m currently working on a UDS
 - 🌱 I’m currently learning Python and Matlab :blush:
 - ⚡ Fun fact: I love Programming and playing Chess